• Skip to primary navigation

 To make most cookie recipes, including these Easter egg cookies, you use the creaming method to make the dough, first combining softened butter with the sugars before adding the eggs and dry ingredients.

 You add the inclusions or add-ins, in this case, chopped Easter Mini Eggs, after the dough is finished mixing.
-If you add them too early, they may break down too much and this will affect the texture of the dough and the baked cookies.
+If you add them too early, they may break down too much.
+This will affect the texture of the dough and the baked cookies.

 A mixer bowl with cubes of butter, two types of sugar (white and brown), and the paddle attachment.